TITLE 89: SOCIAL SERVICES

 Section 402.8 General Requirements for the Foster Home

-a) The foster home shall be clean, well ventilated, free from observable hazards, properly lighted and heated, and free of fire hazards.
+a) The foster home shall be clean, well ventilated, free from observable hazards, properly lighted, heated and cooled, and free of fire hazards.

 b) The foster home may not use or have on the premises any unsafe children's product as described in the Children's Product Safety Act [430 ILCS 125] and 89 Ill.
 Adm.
 Code 386 (Children's Product Safety).